Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 **[[We Are Not Alone in the Universe]].**

 This Story is becoming a beacon, reigniting the Divine Spark of Purpose, Potential, and Justice within Us—a spark emerging from [[The Sacred Flame]] that has quietly burned within **Us All**.
-These sparks are being fanned into Flame as new revelations pierce through humanity’s fractured forgetting, tearing at [[The Veil]] that obscures Our true Purpose:
+These sparks are being fanned into Flame as new revelations pierce through humanity’s fractured forgetting, tearing at [[The Veil]] that obscures Our true Purpose and Destiny:

 > To Awaken, to ReMember, and to Co-Create Heaven on Earth and Beyond.